Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 I had 100 of these slip leads made at JH Tackett, my local marketing store.
 (I have had a lot of great stuff for my business made there.)
 I used to get them from my vet but I use them so much for both my Maremmas and my goats that I finally decided to get my own printed, so I can give them to my goat customers.
 I train my puppies using aBlue 9 Balance Harness (which we sell in our store) and long lines, but eventually I also train my dogs to be led with a slip lead, so I can use it for quick moves from place to place and for emergencies.
 I always keep at least one in my pocket.
 Usually more make their way there, as well as in my Cricket Mini Golf Cart.

-Cindy Benson of Benson Maremmas Training introduced me to dried chicken and it's the most ingenious training and emergency tool ever.
-It's just dehydrated chicken.
+I recently discovered the most ingenious training and emergency tool ever.
+It's dehydrated chicken.
 That's it.
 The dogs absolutely adore it and it's dry and not at all messy to work with.
 I use regular treats for basic training but use either real meat or cheese or the dried chicken as a high value treat for when I really need to motivate the dogs.
 And I always keep a few pieces in my pocket for emergency dog catching sessions!
 It's expensive but a little goes a long way and it just might save your dog's life if you have a little escape artist like I do!

 0 Comments